kstenschke/doShell/README.md

 doShell is a superset of shell script, providing commands geared towards non-headless cross-platform browser and terminal automation.

-Some possible doShell usecases are End-to-End testing, infoSec reconnaisance and creation of productivity macros.
+Possible doShell usecases are End-to-End testing, infoSec reconnaisance and creation of productivity macros.